bparanj/crystal/electronics/components/zener-diode.md

 Zener diodes are reliable, inexpensive, and widely used for these roles in circuits.

-Yes, Zener diodes are frequently used in electronic circuits, primarily for these key purposes:
+Zener diodes are frequently used in electronic circuits:

 Voltage Regulation